ackermannQ/Data_science/Covid19/README.md

 One of the motivations for this challenge is the fact that in the context of an overwhelmed health system with the possible limitation to perform tests for the detection of SARS-CoV-2, testing every case would be impractical and tests results could be delayed even if only a target subpopulation would be tested. »_

 ## Code and Resources Used
-**Python Version:** 3.8
+**Python Version:** 3.8.

-**Packages:** pandas, numpy, sklearn, matplotlib, seaborn, scipy
+**Packages:** pandas, numpy, sklearn, matplotlib, seaborn, scipy.

 **Dataset :** https://www.kaggle.com/einsteindata4u/covid19

 ## Form analysis
 The target is the « SARS-Cov-2 exam result » taking « positive » or « negative » state, in a dataset of 5644 lines and 111 columns.
 The analysis shows 74 quantitatives and 37 qualitatives variables.
 Some values are missing and two groups appears separated :
-* ~ 76 % missing values for other virus tests
+* ~ 76 % missing values for other virus tests ;
-*	~ 89 % missing valeurs for blood analysis
+*	~ 89 % missing valeurs for blood analysis.

 ## Substance analysis
 For the target :
-* 10 % positives
+* 10 % positives ;
-*	90% negatives
+*	90% negatives.

 It’s very unbalanced, and we will need to sample the negatives results during the subset analysis to get relevant information.
 Signification of the variables :
-*	Variables standardized, somethimes asymetrics, concerning the blood samples
+*	Variables standardized, somethimes asymetrics, concerning the blood samples ;
-* age quantile : hard to conclude anything because the data have been mathematically shifted or transformed
+* age quantile : hard to conclude anything because the data have been mathematically shifted or transformed ;
-* qualitatives variables : are binaries (0, 1) detected/not detected,
+* qualitatives variables : are binaries (0, 1) detected/not detected.

 NB : Rhinovirus seems to be anormaly high, this hypothesis needs to be checked later.

 Relation variables to target
 :
 * Target/Blood, idea of features that may be correlated :
-* Leucocyte
+  * Leucocyte ;
-*	Monocyte
+  *	Monocyte ;
-*	Platelets
+  *	Platelets.

 --> These rates are different between patient positively and negatively tested for the Covid1.
 We have to check later if it seems likely correlated.

 *	Target/Age : Young individuals seems less likely to be tested positives (it doesn’t mean they are not infected).
-The exact age is unknown.
+The exact age is unknown ;
 *	 Target/Viral : It’s rare to find people with more than one sickness at a time.

 As already said, Rhinovirus/Entérovirus positive may implied a negative Covid19 result.
 This hypothesis requires to be validate because it’s likely that the area from where the data are collected just suffered an outberak simultenously to the Covid19.